-Location: Citywide Proposal: Amend the Planning Code for Accessory Dwelling Units (ADUs) - currently termed Secondary Units in the Planning Code - to bring the local ordinance into compliance with recent State legislation.
-The major proposed amendments include: 1) new standards for the processing, number, size, height, parking, location, landscaping, and setbacks for the construction of new ADU structures and ADUs within existing accessory buildings, single-family homes, and two-family and multi-family buildings; 2) establishment of regulations for Junior Accessory Dwelling Units (JADUs) within single family homes; 3) introduction of objective standards to streamline approval of ADUs; 4) objective standards for the design and location of ADUs; 5) regulations for ADUs in mini-lot developments; and 6) the prohibition of all ADUs and JADUs within the "Very High Fire Hazard Severity Zone," as designated by the State of California; and amendment of the S-9 Zone Map boundary to align with the "Very High Fire Hazard Severity Zone."
-Applicant: City of Oakland Case File Number: ZA21006 General Plan: Citywide Zoning: Citywide Environmental The proposed amendments to the Planning Code rely on the previously Determination: certified Final Environmental Impact Reports for the Coliseum Area Specific Plan (2105); Broadway Valdez Specific Plan (2014); West Oakland Specific Plan (2014); Central Estuary Area Plan EIR (2013); Land Use and Transportation Element of the General Plan (1998); the Oakland Estuary Policy Plan (1998); the West Oakland, Central City East, Coliseum, and Oakland Army Base Redevelopment Areas; the 1998 Amendment to the Historic Preservation Element of the General Plan; the 2007-2014 Housing Element Final EIR (2010); and various Redevelopment Plan Final EIRs (collectively, "EIRs").
+Location: Citywide Proposal: Amend the Planning Code related to Accessory Dwelling Units (ADUs) - currently termed Secondary Units in the Planning Code - to bring the local legislation into compliance with recent State legislation.
+The major proposed amendments include: 1) new standards for the processing, number, size, height, parking, location, landscaping, and setbacks for the construction of various types of new ADU structures and ADUs within existing accessory structures, single-family homes, and two-family and multi-family buildings; 2) establishment of regulations for Junior Accessory Dwelling Units (JADUs) within single family homes; 3) introduction of objective design standards to streamline approval of certain ADUs; 4) objective standards for the design and location of ADUs; 5) regulations for ADUs in mini-lot developments; and 6) amnesty and enforcement relief program for un-permitted existing ADUs.
+The proposal also includes regulatory options for the development of ADUs and JADUs within the Very High Fire Hazard Severity Zone (VHFHSZ), as defined by the State of California and the S-9 Fire Safety Protection Combining Zone, or an alternative overlay zone based on public safety and traffic Amplicante flow.
+Applicant: City of Oakland Case File Number: ZA21006 General Plan: Citywide Zoning: Environmental Citywide Determination: The proposed amendments to the Planning Code rely on the previously certified Final Environmental Impact Reports for the Coliseum Area Specific Determination: Plan (2105); Broadway Valdez Specific Plan (2014); West Oakland Specific Plan (2014); Central Estuary Area Plan EIR (2013); Land Use and Transportation Element of the General Plan (1998); the Oakland Estuary Policy Plan (1998); the West Oakland, Central City East, Coliseum, and Oakland Army Base Redevelopment Areas; the 1998 Amendment to the Historic Preservation Element of the General Plan; the 2007-2014 Housing Element Final EIR (2010); and various Redevelopment Plan Final EIRs (collectively, "EIRs").
 No further environmental review is required under CEQA Guidelines Sections 15162 and 15163.
 Moreover, as a separate and independent basis, this proposal is also exempt from CEQA pursuant to CEQA Guidelines Sections 15183 (projects consistent with General Plan and Zoning) and 15061(b)(3) (general rule, no significant effect on the environment).
-City Council District: All districts Staff Recommendation: Planning Commission will receive public comment, discuss, and make Stari Accommendation. recommendation to City Council to adopt legislation as set forth in the Staff Report.
-Finality of Decision: Recommendation to City Council; Final decision by City Council For Further Information: Contact case planner Ruslan Filipau at 510-238-3491 or rfilipau@oaklandca.gov
+City Council District: All districts Status: The item was previously presented to the Planning Commission on June 2, 2021.
+The Planning Commission directed staff to revise the proposal in response to public comments and return for further discussion at a future meeting.
+Staff Recommendation: Receive public comments, discuss, and make a recommendation to City Council to adopt the proposal as set forth in the staff report.
+Finality of Decision Recommendation to City Council.
+Final decision by City Council.
+For Further Information: Contact case planner Ruslan Filipau at 510-238-3491 or rfilipau@oaklandca.gov